 The program includes two morning runs through Borrego Springs, Yoga Tune Up® and Yoga For Athletes classes, a three-hour hike, and two sessions of programs and Q&A sessions on subjects such as preparing for the heat, training for the road, organizing a support crew and vehicle, hydration and nutrition, and more.

 Click here for the BADWATER SALTON SEA race rules.
-(A few updates for 2014 should be anticipated.)

 The host hotel of CAMP BADWATER and BADWATER Salton Sea is the Borrego Springs Resort, located at located at 1112 Tilting T Drive, Borrego Springs, CA 92004.
 This is also the location for Racer Check-In and the Pre-Race Meeting, as well as for Time Station #2 at Mile 35 during the race.

 (Borrego Springs Resort is located at mile 35 of the race route and the runners will "dog leg" through Borrego Springs to pass through the actual Resort property.
 This will improve the webcast of the race, allow support crews (and runners) to stop at their hotel rooms just before the first major climb, and allow the race medical staff and management to more closely monitor the racers.)

 Borrego Springs Resort is an oasis of luxury nestled between the Anza-Borrego Desert and the foothills of the Santa Rosa Mountains.
 The Resort boasts a variety of recreational amenities, fine dining and comfortable accommodations all within ninety minutes of Palm Springs and San Diego.